How to Take Payments in Intercom: Payment Collection for Sales & Support

 How it works:

-The agent initiates a payment session during a call.
-Shuttle's payment overlay activates on the voice channel.
+1. The agent triggers a payment session during a call.
+This starts a secure Twilio Pay capture on the voice channel.

-The customer enters their card details using their phone's keypad.
-Each digit is captured by Shuttle's PCI-certified environment.
+1. The customer enters their card details using their phone's keypad.
+Each digit is captured inside Shuttle's PCI DSS Level 1 certified environment.

-This keeps Intercom Phone completely out of PCI scope.
-Agents never hear card numbers.
-Recordings are clean.
-Your telephony environment requires no additional compliance controls.
+This keeps your telephony out of PCI scope.
+Agents never hear card numbers, recordings are clean, and your environment requires no additional compliance controls.
+See the Twilio IVR & Agent Assist payment docs for the technical flow.

 Voice Checkout details at /platforms/voice-checkout/.